lusrmgr/netbox-chart/README.md

 passwords and secret keys yourself to avoid Helm re-generating any of them for you.

-We recommend setting both `postgresql.enabled` and `redis.enabled` to `false` and using a separate external PostgreSQL and Redis instance.
+We recommend setting both `postgresql.enabled` and `valkey.enabled` to `false` and using a separate external PostgreSQL and Redis instance.
 This de-couples those services from the chart's bundled versions which may have complex upgrade requirements.
 A clustered PostgreSQL server (e.g. using Zalando's